webpack/webpack.js.org/src/content/configuration/output.md

 hashFunction: require('metrohash').MetroHash64
 ```

-Make sure that hashing function will have `update` and `digest` methods available.
+Make sure that the hashing function will have `update` and `digest` methods available.

 ## `output.hashSalt`